When your mind won't stop and your body won't settle.

 Schedule Your Free Discovery Call

 Anxiety wears many faces.
-Some people experience it as generalized worry that colors everything.
-Others know it as sudden panic attacks—moments of overwhelming fear and physical symptoms that feel life-threatening, even when you know rationally that you're safe.
+Some people experience it as generalised worry that colours everything.
+Others know it as sudden panic attacks — moments of overwhelming fear and physical symptoms that feel life-threatening, even when you know rationally that you're safe.
 Social anxiety might make you feel watched, judged, ashamed.
 Health anxiety has you convinced that every body sensation is a sign of serious illness.

 Here's the truth nobody tells you: anxiety isn't a character flaw.
 You're not weak or broken.
-What's happening is that your nervous system is dysregulated.
-Your body's alarm system—designed to protect you—is stuck in the "on" position.
+What's happening is that our nervous system is dysregulated.
+Our body's alarm system—designed to protect you—is stuck in the "on" position.

-Anxiety is your nervous system in a hyperaroused state, convinced that danger is present or imminent.
+Anxiety is our nervous system in a hyperaroused state, convinced that danger is present or imminent.
 It might be responding to something genuinely threatening in your present moment.
 But more often, it's responding to memories, patterns, or unconscious associations that your system has learned to fear.
 Maybe you learned in childhood that the world wasn't safe.
-Maybe you experienced something overwhelming that your nervous system never fully processed.
+Maybe you experienced something overwhelming that was never fully processed.
 Maybe you inherited a tendency toward worry.

 The physical sensations—the racing heart, the shallow breathing, the tight muscles, the nausea—are real.
-Your body isn't playing tricks on you.
+Our body isn't playing tricks on us.
 It's doing exactly what it's designed to do: preparing for "fight, flight, or freeze."
 The problem is that this response gets triggered too easily and stays activated too long.

-My approach addresses anxiety at multiple levels: the nervous system, the body, the mind, and the roots of where the anxiety came from.
+My approach addresses anxiety at multiple levels: the body, the mind, and the roots of where the anxiety came from.

 Rather than starting with your thoughts, we start by calming your nervous system.
 I teach you practical techniques to shift your body out of hyperarousal: grounding practices, breathwork, somatic awareness, and resources.
-As your nervous system settles, your mind naturally follows.
+As things settle inside you, your mind naturally follows.

 Anxiety doesn't emerge in a vacuum.
 Often it connects to attachment patterns, earlier experiences, or unprocessed events.
 We explore what's underneath the surface worry—not with analysis alone, but with compassionate curiosity.
 Understanding roots creates lasting change.

-I use somatic techniques—body awareness, gentle movement, breath, and nervous system work—alongside talk therapy.
-This combination is powerful because it works with how anxiety actually lives: in your body, in your nervous system, not just in your thoughts.
+I use somatic techniques—body awareness, gentle movement, breath, and body-based regulation—alongside talk therapy.
+This combination is powerful because it works with where anxiety actually lives: in our body, not just in our thoughts.

 The goal isn't just symptom relief.
-It's helping you develop a fundamentally different relationship with anxiety and a nervous system that stays regulated even when life is challenging.
+It's helping you develop a fundamentally different relationship with anxiety and an inner steadiness even when life is challenging.
 This is resilience that lasts.

 When you come in for anxiety therapy, you'll find a space that's collaborative and at your pace.
 I'm not here to push you toward change faster than feels right.
 Slow, sustainable progress is what creates lasting healing.